On geometrically finite degenerations I: boundaries of main hyperbolic components: Boundary of

 Since $\overline{\PH_d}$ is compact, after passing to a subsequence, $Q_n$ converges to $Q\in \overline{\PH_d}$.
-The same argument using Lemma \ref{lem:key} shows that $Q$ is geometrically finite.
+The same argument as in Proposition \ref{prop:gfs}, which uses Lemma \ref{lem:key}, shows that $Q$ is geometrically finite.
 By Proposition \ref{lem:Muc}, the Fatou component $\Omega_{v,n}$ of $Q_n$ for $v\in \mathcal{V}-\mathcal{S}_\p$ converges to a corresponding Fatou component $\Omega_v$.
 The same argument as Proposition \ref{prop:dfc} shows the corresponding Fatou component of $\Omega_v$ are different for different Fatou vertices of $\mathcal{T}_{a}, a\in \mathcal{S}_\p$.
-Thus, a similar proof for Proposition \ref{prop:la} and Proposition \ref{prop: sl} gives that $Q$ is realizes $(H',\p')$.
+Thus, a similar proof for Proposition \ref{prop:la} and Proposition \ref{prop: sl} gives that the associated pointed Hubbard tree for $Q$ is $(H',\p')$.
 Moreover, by Proposition \ref{prop:rt2}, the space $S' \subseteq \overline{\PH_d}$ of all geometrically finite polynomials associated to $(H', \p')$ again satisfies the two properties listed at the beginning of this subsection.
-Therefore, by induction, we have \begin{prop} Let $(H, \p)$ be an iterated-simplicial Hubbard tree, then there exists a geometrically finite polynomial $\hat P \in \overline{\PH_d}$ associated to it. \end{prop}
+Therefore, by induction, we have \begin{prop} Let $(H, \p)$ be an iterated-simplicial Hubbard tree.
+Then there exists a geometrically finite polynomial $\hat P \in \overline{\PH_d}$ associated to it. \end{prop}